top of page

 Thermal fusion drone camera system

-utilizes remote image processing, forgoing the need for computing hardware in the camera system, with image blending and display taking place on a ground station computer.
+provides remote imagery, utilizing remote image processing to forgo the need for computing hardware in the camera system, with image blending and display taking place on a ground station computer.

 nv image.png